brege/brege.org/content/post/foraging-humanity/index.md

 ---
 title: 'Foraging Humanity'
-summary: 'I talk about three mediums the captured the art of the lost and found'
+summary: 'I talk about three mediums that capture the art of the lost and found'
-tags: []
+tags: ["music", "foraging", "humanity", "hbo", "documentaries", "magazine", "lost+found", "culture"]
 date: 2023-10-31T15:52:39-04:00
 draft: false
 cover:
-  image: ''  # e.g. 'cover.jpg'
+  image: 'cover.jpg'
-  caption: ''  # e.g. 'Photo: ... '
+  caption: 'A collage of the **How To with John Wilson** title card, **FOUND** magazine, and one of **The Books** albums'
 math: false
-ShowToc: false
+ShowToc: true
-TocOpen: false
+TocOpen: true
 ---

+This is a small survey of a show, a magazine, and some music I like that each provide unique lenses into our world, which all involve foraging through humanities discards to help us find truer emotion and greater meaning.

 ## The Books

+[The Books](https://en.wikipedia.org/wiki/The_Books) were a musical duo that made music from found sound recordings.
+Like a collage, bits of old personal casette tapes discovered at garage sales, thrift stores, and lost media found in old equipment and thrown out boxes were pieced together with minimal instrumention to create emotional, sonically beautiful tracks.

 <style>
   /* Define a custom class for the image container */